wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.21.0 =

-* Added option 'Disable scroll to anchor'
+* Added option "Disable scroll to anchor"
 * Fixed paging support and async comment loading for pages where comments are closed
 * Fixed compressed JavaScript file
 * Fixed support for URLs with comments anchor if async comment loading is enabled

 = 0.20.0 =

-* Added option 'Post container' to support for multiple comment forms per page
+* Added option "Post container" to support for multiple comment forms per page
-* Added option 'Comment pages URL regex' to support none default WordPress comment pages
+* Added option "Comment pages URL regex" to support none default WordPress comment pages

 = 0.19.0 =
 * Added parameter newDom to callbacks OnBeforeUpdateComments and OnAfterUpdateComments